markevans/dragonfly/extra_docs/Configuration.md

     app.configure_with(:imagemagick)

-The {Dragonfly::ImageMagick::Config ImageMagick configuration} registers the app with the {Dragonfly::ImageMagick::Analyser ImageMagick Analyser}, {Dragonfly::ImageMagick::Processor ImageMagick Processor}, {Dragonfly::ImageMagick::Encoder ImageMagick Encoder} and {Dragonfly::ImageMagick::Generator ImageMagick Generator}, and a number of job shortcuts.
+The {Dragonfly::ImageMagick::Config ImageMagick configuration} registers the app with the {Dragonfly::ImageMagick::Analyser ImageMagick Analyser}, {Dragonfly::ImageMagick::Processor ImageMagick Processor}
+and {Dragonfly::ImageMagick::Generator ImageMagick Generator}, and a number of job shortcuts.

 The file 'dragonfly/rails/images' does this for you.

-The processor, analyser, encoder and generator pass data around using tempfiles.
+The processor, analyser and generator pass data around using tempfiles.

 Rails
 -----